Jackson Laboratory

 The Jackson Laboratory (often abbreviated as JAX) is an independent, non-profit biomedical research institution which was founded by Clarence Cook Little in 1929.
 It employs over 3,000 employees in Bar Harbor, Maine; Sacramento, California; Farmington, Connecticut; Shanghai, China; and Yokohama, Japan.
 The institution is a National Cancer Institute-designated Cancer Center and has NIH Centers of Excellence in aging and systems genetics.
-The stated mission of The Jackson Laboratory is "to discover the genetic basis for preventing, treating and curing human diseases, and to enable research and education for the global biomedical community."
+According to the organization, its mission is "to discover the genetic basis for preventing, treating and curing human diseases, and to enable research and education for the global biomedical community."

 The laboratory also provides more than 13,000 strains of mouse models to more than 2,400 organizations in 68 countries around the world.
-Additionally, JAX is the home of the Mouse Genome Informatics database, and an international hub for scientific courses, conferences, training and education.
+The Jackson Laboratory hosts the Mouse Genome Informatics (MGI) database, and it also organizes scientific courses, conferences, and training programs.

 Major research areas

 The Jackson Laboratory has two research campuses, the Jackson Laboratory for Mammalian Genetics located in Bar Harbor, Maine, and the Jackson Laboratory for Genomic Medicine located in Farmington, Connecticut.
 Each campus maintains affiliations with a variety of other academic institutions.
 In the Bar Harbor location, cooperative Ph.D. training is offered in conjunction with the University of Maine and Tufts University.
 At the Jackson Laboratory for Genomic Medicine, cooperative Ph.D. training is offered in conjunction with the University of Connecticut Health Center.

 There are more than 60 faculty members maintaining independent labs across these campuses, who perform research in six primary areas: